hark130/Latissimus_Dorsi/3-Internals/README.md

 		* ```sudo grep lib.so /proc/*/maps```
 		* ```cat /proc/<PID>/maps | awk '{print $6}' | grep '\.so' | sort | uniq```
 		* Programatically, strstr on "/lib/" or ".so"
+		* UPDATE: It should be enough to strstr /proc/PID/maps for ".so"
 	* ```strace CMD....
 2>&1 | grep '^open(".*\.so"'```
 	* ```ltrace```
 	* ```ldd```